About Sheree Renée Thomas

 Nine Bar Blues: Stories from an Ancient Future (Third Man Books, 2020) is her first fiction collection.
 She lives in her hometown, Memphis, Tennessee near a mighty river and a pyramid.

 Sheree Renée Thomas is an award-winning fiction writer, poet, and editor.
 Her work is inspired by myth and folklore, natural science and Mississippi Delta conjure.
-Nine Bar Blues: Stories from an Ancient Future (Third Man Books, May 2020) is her fiction debut.
+Nine Bar Blues: Stories from an Ancient Future (Third Man Books, May 2020) is her first all prose collection.
 She is also the author of two multigenre/hybrid collections, Sleeping Under the Tree of Life (Aqueduct Press July 2016), longlisted for the 2016 Otherwise Award and honored with a Publishers Weekly Starred Review and Shotgun Lullabies (Aqueduct January 2011).
 She edited the World Fantasy-winning groundbreaking black speculative fiction anthologies, Dark Matter (2000 and 2004) and is the first to introduce W.E.B.
 Du Bois’s science fiction short stories.
 Her work is widely anthologized and appears in The Big Book of Modern Fantasy edited by Ann & Jeff VanderMeer (Vintage, 2020).
-She is the Associate Editor of the historic Black arts literary journal, Obsidian.
-She was recently honored as a 2020 World Fantasy Award Finalist in the Special Award – Professional category for contributions to the genre.
+She is the Associate Editor of the historic Black arts literary journal, Obsidian: Literature & the Arts in the African Diaspora, founded in 1975 and is the Editor of The Magazine of Fantasy & Science Fiction, founded in 1949.
+She also writes book reviews for Asimov's.
+She was recently honored as a 2020 World Fantasy Award Finalist in the Special Award – Professional category for contributions to the genre and is the Co-Host of the 2021 Hugo Awards Ceremony at Discon III in Washington, DC with Malka Older.
+Sheree is the Guest of Honor of Wiscon 45 and a Special Guest of Boskone 58.
+She is a Marvel writer and contributor to the groundbreaking anthology, Black Panther: Tales of Wakanda edited by Jesse J. Holland (Feb.
+2021).
+She lives in her hometown, Memphis, Tennessee near a mighty river and a pyramid.